20 ACRES OF AWESOME

 The hillsides and perimeter forest of the Nature Center can be described as upland forest.
 The dominant tree species is American beech, a species that tolerates drier soil conditions.
 Red oak is also present.
 Immerse yourself in their gorgeous fall colors!

-The vernal pool is naturally wet and supports an incredible diversity of wetland species such as Skunk Cabbage and a variety of sedges and ferns.
-Vernal pools are small seasonal ponds and a very important resource for many native species.
+The vernal pool is a naturally wet feature that supports an incredible diversity of native wetland species such as skunk cabbage and a variety of sedges and ferns.
+Vernal pools are small seasonal ponds and very important breeding places for many native species of amphibian.

 This dynamic urban stream changes course on a regular basis due to flooding and sedimentation.
-Four species of fish have been documented living in these waters.
-Take a minute to see what species of insects, fish, birds, amphibians, and plants you can find living in this little section of the Doan Brook.
+Take a minute to see what species of insect, fish, birds, amphibians, and plants you can find living in this quaint section of the Doan Brook.

 There are two marsh habitats at the Nature Center.
 The Big (north) Marsh is located at the confluence of the north and south branches of the Doan Brook.
 The Big Marsh is approximately 5 acres.
 Its presence is influenced by an earthen dam, later replaced by a steel sheetplate weir located at the north end of the marsh.
 It has been speculated that this weir has allowed sediments to fill in the area at the confluence of the two branches of the Brook where the habitat may have naturally been floodplain forest.
 Sediment from the Brook continues to change the character of the “Lily Pond,” the area of open water between the marsh and the weir.
 The dominant native species is rice cutgrass with a large number of swamp rose mallow throughout.
 The Big Marsh typically is wet throughout the spring and fall, but will dry up on the surface during the late summer.